AviatrixSystems/Docs/HowTos/reserve_onprem.rst

 Reserve For On-Prem Use
 ==========================

-The Datacenter Extension feature works by dividing a VLAN or subnet into sub segments.
+The Datacenter Cloud InterConnect (DCCX) feature works by dividing a VLAN or subnet into sub segments.
 Each sub segment becomes a CIDR block for VPC/VNet.
 If you want to reserve some of the sub segments for on-prem use, i.e., to launch VMs on these subnets, you can do so by reserving some CIDR blocks.